aztekmq/java-review/README.md

 - **JDK 17+** for compiling and running the exercises (adjust `JAVAC` if needed).
 - **Maven 3.8+** for the `analyzer/` module.
-- **Docker** (optional) for the container-aware JVM lab.
 - **GNU Make** for the provided `Makefile` automation.

 ## Repository Layout

 - `beginner/` – JVM fundamentals (heap behavior, GC basics, thread states, dumps).
 - `intermediate/` – GC tuning, leak simulation, and lock contention diagnostics.
-- `advanced/` – Low-latency collectors, deep JFR profiling, JVM-in-container behavior.
+- `advanced/` – Low-latency collectors, deep JFR profiling, JVM ergonomics under resource limits.
 - `analyzer/` – Maven module that reads JFR recordings and GC logs to emit a JVM Health Report with verbose summaries.
 - `scripts/` – Bash utilities (all `set -x`) to compile every track and build the analyzer for CI-style runs.
 - `tips/`, `garbage-collection.md` – Supplemental reading on JVM performance concepts.